Alford: Emergency election plan brings tears, hate mail - Baton Rouge Business Report

 “Madam chairwoman and members, I don’t think any of you would want to be sitting where I am.”

-That’s how Secretary of State Kyle Ardoin kicked off his closing statement last week during an emergency election plan meeting of the Senate and Governmental Affairs Committee, writes Jeremy Alford in his new opinion piece.
+That’s how Secretary of State Kyle Ardoin kicked off his closing statement last week during an emergency election plan meeting of the Senate and Governmental Affairs Committee.
 The plan, politically controversial in every conceivable way, was approved the day prior by the House and Governmental Affairs Committee.

 A few minutes later, Ardoin was suddenly in tears.
 He mentioned the amount of hate mail sent to him by those on both the left and the right due to his office’s proposed plan.